-Top Ten list for Getting Your Car Ready for Summer
+Top Ten Tips for Getting Your Car Ready for Summer

-1. Make sure to routinely rid of your car of road chemicals that may be on the undercarriage.
+1. Routinely rid of your car of road chemicals that may be on the undercarriage.

 Use your garden hose to thoroughly spray and rinse the undercarriage of your vehicle.
 If you live in the northeast especially, you want to remove any salt and road chemicals that may lead to the formation of rust.
 Check your local area for commercial car wash facilities that spray the undercarriage.

 2. Check the tires

 Tire pressure changes about 1 pound per square inch for every 10 degrees Fahrenheit change in outside temperature, so it’s important to check tire pressure after weather changes.
 Check your owner’s manual for the recommended pressure for your tires.
 Also, look at the pressure recommendations on the driver door jam tag.
 Follow those recommendations!.
 Always check pressure when the tires are cold (before you start driving the car).
 Also, note your owner’s manual for tire rotation recommendations.

 Not very costly to replace but very important when you need them.
 Wipers (blades/refills) vary from manufacturer to manufacturer and will last 6-12 months based on usage, weather and individual makeup.
 Always use replacements designed for your vehicle model and make sure they come in full contact with the windshield.
 They are frequently on sale so get a spare set.
 Only use windshield wiper fluid in the reservoir.
 Do not fill the reservoir with tap water.